IBM-Cloud/terraform-provider-ibm/website/docs/d/app.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the application.
-The value can be retrieved by running the `bx app list` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+You can retrieve the value by running the `bx app list` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `space_guid` - (Required, string) The GUID of the Bluemix space where the application is deployed.
-The value can be retrieved with the `ibm_space` data source, or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.
+You can retrieve the value with the `ibm_space` data source or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - The ID of the application.
+* `id` - The unique identifier of the application.
-* `memory` - Memory that is allocated to the application, specified in megabytes.
+* `memory` - The memory, specified in megabytes, that is allocated to the application.
 * `instances` - The number of instances of the application.
 * `disk_quota` - The disk quota for an instance of the application, specified in megabytes.
-* `buildpack` - Buildpack used by the application.
-It can be a) Blank to indicate auto-detection, b) A Git URL pointing to a buildpack, or c) The name of an installed buildpack.
+* `buildpack` - The buildpack used by the application.
+It can be any of the following:
+    * Blank, to indicate auto-detection.
+    * A Git URL pointing to a buildpack.
+    * The name of an installed buildpack.
 * `environment_json` - Key/value pairs of all the environment variables.
 Does not include any system or service variables.
 * `route_guid` - The route GUIDs that are bound to the application.
 * `service_instance_guid` - The service instance GUIDs that are bound to the application.
-* `package_state` - The state of the application package, such as staged, pending.
+* `package_state` - The state of the application package, such as staged or pending.
 * `state` - The state of the application.